A timeless townhouse with warm contemporary interiors and a walled courtyard garden, nestled in the old town of St Remy”

 - Provence is packed with gems.
 For more information on some of our favourites, see our destination guide

 La Maison is probably better suited to older children as the grounds and stairs are unsuitable for toddlers.

 Children (4-12 years), Teens (over 12)

 Families should opt for Violette which has a double and a twin room.
-Beige and Rose have a daybed in their sitting rooms which can be used as an extra bed for a child.
+Ivoire and Rose have a daybed in their sitting rooms which can be used as an extra bed for a child.
 All suites can fit a baby cot.

 Baby cots are available on request.

 Remember baby and child equipment may be limited or need pre-booking